thypon/aparser/README.md

 /* aparser object it's an instance of EventEmitter */

 /* example with modifier,
-   if the string after -g it's another modifier the -g itself it's returned */ aparser.on('-g', function(arg, index) {
+   if the string after -g it's another modifier the -g itself it's turned in a argument without minus symbol */ aparser.on('-g', function(arg, index) {
   puts('the string with -g modifier is '+arg);